Imimot

 Make Seamless Loop: this is a convenience function in the right-clip menu.
 It basically just duplicates the Cue, then enables transition and Goto to make the looping seamless.

 Subtitles / Closed Captions: Mitti 2.5 is able to render sidecar .SRT and .SCC files, as well as Quicktime embedded CEA-608 caption tracks on outputs, as open caption.
 Whenever you add a video to the playlist, Mitti checks for embedded caption tracks and supported sidecar files.
+Since Mitti 2.8 you can also see and edit the start time of a subtitle.

 Geometry: the Geometry now has cropping function, and selectable transform origin.